Martial Henri Valin: Life

 Appointed a military attache in Rio de Janeiro in 1940, he arrived in England in 1941 to assist the Free French.
 Vice-admiral Muselier had started to form the Free French Air Forces and Valin worked on this task under Muselier from June 1940, later being officially appointed the chief of these forces in 1941.

 In August 1941, Valin was appointed to a political role on the exiled Comité national français as the "air forces commissary".

 In 1944, Valin participated in the Liberation of Paris.

+In 1946, the U.S. Air Force awarded Valin the Aviation Badge of Command Pilote.

 Martial Valin died in 1980 in Neuilly-sur-Seine, and was buried in his town of birth, Limoges.